Elite-Security-Systems/radar/README.md

 This is particularly useful for:
 - Scheduled tasks and cron jobs
 - CI/CD pipelines
-- Batch processing where you want to avoid cluttering logs
+- Batch processing where you want to avoid any output

 ## Advanced Usage